How to start using a password manager (LastPass)

 Turn off the Google Chrome Password Manager by:

-- Going to this link (then skip to step 3), or: in the Google Chrome address bar, in the top right corner, click the settings icon (three vertical dots) > click the Settings option.
+- In the Google Chrome address bar, in the top right corner, click the settings icon (three vertical dots) > click the Settings option.

 - On the Settings page, scroll to the bottom and click the Advanced button to expand the options.
 Scroll further until you find the Manage passwords option > click to open.